 Fillings can vary for your own personal choice.
-Mix it up a bit and live precariously through your omlettes!
-This one is one of my favourites..although sometimes I substitute rocket instead of spinach as.
-You could also use grilled peppers from the deli counter as a cheat too….which I did this morning…
+Mix it up a bit and live precariously through your omelettes!
+This one is one of my favourites..although sometimes I substitute rocket instead of spinach.

-- Beat the egg yolks with 2 tblspn of cold water, then stir in the chopped herbs and pepper.
+Beat the egg yolks with 2 tablespoons of cold water, then stir in the chopped herbs, salt and pepper.

-- Melt the butter into a fryin pan, then spoon in the egg mixture.
+Melt the butter into a frying pan, then spoon in the egg mixture.
 Cook over a moderate heat for 3-4 minutes until the underside is golden.
-Remove from the heat and place until the hot grill for 2-3 minutes until lightly brown.
+Remove from the heat and place until the hot grill for 2-3 minutes until lightly brown

-- Place the spinach and pepper strips over the top of the souffle omelette then scatter with the goats cheese.
+Place the spinach over the top of the souffle omelette then scatter with the goats cheese.